vimalchetu/java-sdk/README.md

    The method is responsible for the invocation of verify operation on the Velocity REST server.<br/>

-<b> public VelocityResponse invokeVerifyRequest(AuthorizeTransaction authorizeTransaction) throws VelocityGenericException, VelocityIllegalArgument, VelocityNotFound, VelocityRestInvokeException</b><br/><br/>
+<b> public VelocityResponse verify(AuthorizeTransaction authorizeTransaction) throws VelocityGenericException, VelocityIllegalArgument, VelocityNotFound, VelocityRestInvokeException</b><br/><br/>
 @parameter <b>authorizeTrsansaction </b> - holds the values for the verify request AuthorizeTransaction <br/>

 @returnType  <b>VelocityResponse</b>  <br/>